 Faster generation of high resolution, high contrast 3D X-Ray tomographic reconstruction and real time imaging of fast processes are of increasing importance at beamtime-limited synchrotrons and lab-based high energy sources facilities, benefiting applications spanning from Material Science, Biology & Medical, Energy (including fuel cells/batteries/engines) to Fluid Dynamics.

-Hard X-ray energy range - Andor’s Zyla (lens or fibre-coupled) and large area Balor (lens-coupled) sCMOS platforms provide simultaneously low noise and fast acquisition rates up to kHz suitable for low and high X-ray photons flux applications, as well as modular interfaces to a wide range of scintillators and low-energy filters.
+Hard X-ray energy range - Andor’s Zyla-HF fibre-coupled, ZL41 lens coupled and large area Balor lens-coupled sCMOS platforms provide simultaneously low noise and fast acquisition rates up to kHz suitable for low and high X-ray photons flux applications, as well as modular interfaces to a wide range of scintillators and low-energy filters.

 NEW Balor’s 12 µm, 16 Megapixel matrix offers great flexibility in terms of field-of-view and spatial resolution to address a wide range of sample configurations and analysis techniques (Absorption/phase contrast, diffraction).

 ZL41 Wave offers the greatest photon collection from the scintillator (state-of-the-art fibre-optic coupled version), greatest spatial resolution (lens-coupled version) with 6.5 µm pixels, as well as ease-of-integration due to its compact form factor.